Courses

 4. know how to set up and use a Python workspace in VS Code with uv;

-5. know how to import CSV/Parquet and inspect them; build and transform datasets with polars; and
+5. know how to import CSV and Parquet files and inspect them; build and transform datasets with polars; and

 6. know how to make presentations with Quarto.